 Yunnan Province in China

-All areas producing Pu erh Tea in Yunnan have heavy rainfall and warm, humid climates; these conditions are excellent for Tea-growing, particularly when it comes to Pu erh Tea being the best.
+All areas producing Pu erh Tea in Yunnan have heavy rainfall and warm, humid climates.
+These conditions are excellent for Tea-growing, particularly when it comes to Pu erh Tea.
+Notable Pu erh Tea producing areas include:

-- Baoshan Area: Known formerly as ‘Yongchang’, Baoshan City is thought to be the first residence of human settlers in western Yunnan.
-The area has mild winters and summers, boasting thick and full tea trees.
-Baoshan City, in particular, plays a vital role in the mass-production of tea.
+- Baoshan Area: Historians believe that Baoshan, formerly known as Yongchang, was the first residence of human settlers in western Yunnan.
+It has mild winters and summers, with the landscape boasting thick and full Tea trees.
+Baoshan City, in particular, plays a vital role in the mass-production of Tea.

 - Lincang Area: The name “Lincang” derives from the nearby river of the same name.
 It is located in Southwest Yunnan, and is arguably the main area for Pu erh Tea production.
-It is also home to the renowned ‘Fengqing’ variety of Pu erh Tea.
+Lincang produces the renowned Fengqing variety of Pu erh Tea, among others.

-- Pu’er (Simao) area: Pu’er has twice changed its name between 1950 and 2007.
-First, it changed from “Pu’er” to “Simao” and then back to “Pu’er”.
-Now called by its original name, Pu’er is made up of several regions, each with its own “take” on Pu erh Tea.
-Many centuries ago, Pu’er City acted as the provincial hub for tea distribution.
-Many teas, including Pu erh Tea, were sent to the city to be processed and sold.
-It is also home to the ancient tea tree, Zhen Yuan, which is said to be thousands of years old.
+- Pu’er (Simao) Area: Pu’er has twice changed its name between 1950 and 2007.
+First, it changed from “Pu’er” to “Simao” after the Communist revolution.
+It then reverted to Pu’er decades later, as it remains today.
+Pu’er consists of many regions, each producing its own variety of Pu erh Tea.
+Centuries ago, Pu’er City acted as the provincial hub for Tea distribution.
+During this time, many Teas, including Pu erh Tea, travelled to the city for processing and selling.
+Most famously, Pu’er hosts an ancient Tea tree named Zhen Yuan, which many locals claim dates back thousands of years.

 How is Pu erh Tea Made

-The finished product, be it Green or Black Puerh Tea, can be left in its loose leaf state or compressed to make Pu erh Tea Cakes.
+The finished product, be it Green or Black Puerh Tea, can be left in its loose tea or compressed to make Pu erh Tea Cakes.

 History of Pu erh Tea

-Historians have long suggested that the Yunnan province was the birthplace of tea some 5,000 years ago.
-Puerh Tea, on the other hand, does not date back quite so far!
+Historians have long suggested that the Yunnan province was the birthplace of Tea some 5,000 years ago.
+Pu erh Tea, on the other hand, does not date back quite so far!
 But even then, no one knows for sure when precisely it came into being.

-Merchants of the time found it difficult to deal with cumbersome loads of loose leaf tea, instead opting to compress the leaves into tea bricks.
-The bricks were easier to carry on pack animals across rocky mountain passes and treacherous roads made journeys ever-so-slightly easier.
-However, it would still often take months to reach its destination for trading.
+Merchants of the time found it difficult to deal with cumbersome loads of Loose Leaf Tea.
+They instead opted to compress the leaves into Tea bricks.
+Carrying these Tea bricks on pack animals across mountain passes and treacherous roads made journeys ever-so-slightly easier.
+However, it would still often take months to reach destinations for trading.

-In fact, Pu erh Tea remained a popular Tea in the royal court until the very last Emperor of China, Pu Yi, favoured the consumption of Dragon Well Green Tea in the summer and Pu erh Tea in the winter.
+In fact, Pu erh Tea remained a popular Tea in the royal court until the very last Emperor of China.
+According to records, Pu Yi, the last Emperor, enjoyed Dragon Well Green Tea in the summer and Pu erh Tea in the winter.

 Pu erh Tea Benefits